 Notification can be made by telephone, Teams message or e-mail.
-Whether or not a request for an excused absence due to personal or family emergency is granted is solely the purview of the Associate Dean of Academic and Student Affairs.
-The Associate Dean of Academic and Student Affairs may request that the student provide documentation of the emergency in order to determine if granting an excused absence is warranted.
+Whether or not a request for an excused absence due to personal or family emergency is granted is solely the purview of the Associate Dean of Academic and Student Affairs (or Director, Nurse Anesthesia Program for DNPNA students).
+The Associate Dean of Academic and Student Affairs (or Director, Nurse Anesthesia Program for DNPNA students) may request that the student provide documentation of the emergency in order to determine if granting an excused absence is warranted.